liferay/liferay-docs/deployment/deployment/articles/01-deploying-liferay/03-installing-liferay.markdown

 +$$$

-**Important:** @product@ requires that the application server JVM use the GMT Timezone and UTF8 file encoding.
+**Important:** @product@ requires that the application server JVM use the GMT time zone and UTF-8 file encoding.
 They're preset in your @product@ bundle.

 $$$